demanghon/contree.ai/readme.md

 | `--threads`   | Number of CPU threads to use.                         | `4` (Bidding) / `1` (Gameplay) | Set to roughly `CPU Cores - 2`.
 Reduce if OOM occurs. |
 | `--batchSize` | Number of hands to solve in one batch (Bidding only). | `2,000`                        | Lower to `500-1000` to reduce RAM usage per thread.   |

-> **Note**: These commands use the `maturin` tool to compile the Rust code and then run the Python generation script.
+> **Note**: These commands use the `maturin` tool to compile the Rust code and then run the Python generation script inside `apps/coinche-dataset-generator`.

 ### Training Models